mjhea0/node-docker-api/blog.md

 1. Configure and run a set of microservices locally with Docker and Docker Compose
 1. Utilize [volumes](https://docs.docker.com/engine/tutorials/dockervolumes/) to mount your code into a container
+1. Run unit and integration tests inside a Docker container
+1. Set up a separate container for functional tests
+1. Debug a running Docker container

 ## Project Setup